 Watershed plan: A plan developed by federal, tribal, state, and/or local government agencies or appropriate non-governmental organizations, in consultation with relevant stakeholders, for the specific goal of aquatic resource restoration, establishment, enhancement, and preservation.
 A watershed plan addresses aquatic resource conditions in the watershed, multiple stakeholder interests, and land uses.
-Watershed plans may also identify priority sites for aquatic resource restoration and protection.
-Examples of watershed plans include special area management plans, advance identification programs, and wetland management plans.
+Watershed plans may also identify priority sites for aquatic resource restoration.
+Examples of watershed plans include, but are not limited to, special area management plans, advanced identification programs, and wetland management plans.
 Habitat conservation plans and, in California, natural community conservation plans, may provide additional sources of watershed planning information.